kubernetes/enhancements/keps/sig-apps/20190523-support-completions-index-for-job.md

 ### Implementation Details/Notes/Constraints

-In the current implementation, the Job controller not allocation index on `.completions != nil`; in my implementation, when `.completions != nil` i will through completions value and succeeded pods get the available indexes, i will record index to the job create pods, and set env to the pod （user application get index is easy）; next i will allocation index to creating pod function, i will lock this step ensure not repeat index not more than one, if one index repeat, i will kill one on next this job created pod changes time;
+In the current implementation, the Job controller not allocation index on `.completions != nil`; in my implementation, when `.completions != nil` i will through completions value and succeeded pods get the available indexes, i will persist index (persist index to `job-completions-index` label) to the job create pods, and set `JOB_COMPLETIONS_INDEX` env to the pod （user application get index is easy）; next i will allocation index to creating pod function, i will lock this step ensure not repeat index not more than one, if one index repeat, i will kill one on next this job created pod changes time;

 ### Risks and Mitigations

-The major risk with this change is the additional load on the apiserver since we need frequent each pod for get succeeded index and error index.
+The major risk with this change is the additional load on the apiserver since we need frequent each pod for get succeeded index and error index. additional load:
+1. group with index on activePods
+2. remove duplicate index activePods
+3. allocation index need an lock

+The above three points is additional operation，i think that additional load is acceptable.

 ## Design Details